-The L-shaped kitchen design plan is the most popular layout.
-It features two adjoining walls that hold all the countertops, cabinets, and kitchen services, with the other two adjoining walls open.
-This is the standard that many kitchen cabinet manufacturers and design firms use when pricing out kitchens (usually the 10' x 10' size).
+The L-shaped kitchen design plan is the most popular kitchen layout.
+This layout features two adjoining walls that meet in an L-shape.
+Both walls hold all the countertops, cabinets, and kitchen services, with the other two adjoining walls open.

-- L-shaped designs offer increased countertop space when compared to the galley and one-wall layouts.
+Layout offers increased countertop space when compared to the galley and one-wall layouts

-- This layout is best for adding a kitchen island because you have no cabinets constricting placement of the island.
+Best for adding a kitchen island because you have no cabinets constricting placement of the island

-- L-shaped kitchens make it easier to include a table or other seating area within the kitchen.
+Easier to include a table or other seating area within the kitchen

-- Endpoints of the kitchen triangle (i.e., from range to refrigerator) may lie quite far apart.
+Endpoints of the kitchen triangle (i.e., from range to the refrigerator) may lie quite far apart

-- Blind corners are a problem.
-Corner base cabinets and wall cabinets can be difficult to reach.
+Blind corners are a problem since corner base cabinets and wall cabinets can be difficult to reach

 Double-L Design Kitchen Layout

-A highly evolved kitchen design layout, this design allows for two workstations.
-In this design, an L-shaped or one-wall kitchen is augmented by a full-featured kitchen island that includes at least a cooktop, sink, or both.
+A highly evolved kitchen design layout, a double-L kitchen layout design allows for two workstations.
+An L-shaped or one-wall kitchen is augmented by a full-featured kitchen island that includes at least a cooktop, sink, or both.